Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake/getting_started_with_snowflake.md

 ![stages create](assets/4PreLoad_8.png)

-In the `Create Securable Object` dialog that opens, replace the following values in the SQL statement:
+In the `Create Stage` dialog that opens, replace the following values in the SQL statement:

 **Stage Name**: `cybersyn_company_metadata`
 **URL**: `s3://sfquickstarts/zero_to_snowflake/cybersyn-consumer-company-metadata-csv/`